Filling Out the Application ‑ General Information

 Ethical Standards

-Q51 – Compliance with the National Standard and CMA Guidelines: Indicate if the program complies with the standards.
+Q54 – Compliance with the National Standard and CMA Guidelines: Confirm that the program complies with the standards.
 (All accredited programs must comply with these standards.)

-Q53 – Handling Non-Compliance with the National Standard: Explain the processes that will be used to ensure compliance with the National Standard.
+Q56 – Handling Non-Compliance with the National Standard: Confirm that there is a process to ensure compliance with the National Standard.
 For example, (if found ahead of time) the speaker may be asked to alter the content of the presentation, or (if found after the fact) participants may be notified of the situation and the speaker may be sanctioned.

 NOTE: The COI form includes a declaration section (with the questions around therapeutic recommendations and generic names) to help ensure that speakers are complying with the National Standard.
 The planning committee should follow up with speakers (as necessary) to ensure there won’t be any issues with bias and taking steps to mitigate it, if necessary.